-Most people believe is that if you’re not doing rounds on the bench press or dumbbell flyes, you are not going to go far when it comes to your chest’s development.
+Most people argue that if you’re not doing rounds on the bench press or dumbbell flyes, you are not going to go far when it comes to building your chest.
 Funnily enough, that could not be further away from the truth.
-In reality, there are a lot of great bodyweight chest workouts that will help you sculpt your chest to perfections, without the use of any equipment and even from the comfort of your home.
-And a smart diet choice goes a long way in accomplishing your goals.
+In reality, there are a lot of great bodyweight chest exercises that will help you sculpt your pecs to perfections, without the use of any weights or equipment.
+Yup, you read that correctly, you can get an amazing chest workout at home.

-While it is true that in order to achieve peak muscular development weighs are mandatory.
-This is simply because they allow for a wider range of movement (ROM), more exercise variations and to benefit from progressive overload.
+It is true that in order to achieve peak muscular development weighs are mandatory.
+This is simply because they allow for a wider range of movement (ROM), more exercise variations and the benefit of progressive overload.

-A common trend that you’re going to notice in most calisthenic articles is that the number one bodyweight exercise for chest that they list is the push-up.
+A common trend that you’re going to notice in most calisthenic articles is that the number one bodyweight chest exercise that they list is the push-up.

 While push-ups are great, and they are definitely on this list, I personally believe that the chest variations dips deserve first place.
 And similarly to pushpups, with a bit of creativity you can do chest dips at home.

 Keep reading to find out how.

 In order to understand why is this so we need to ask ourselves what makes a good chest exercise?